Answers to your questions

 PULSAR is currently supported by Université Laval, La Fondation de l'Université Laval, the Fonds de recherche du Québec - Santé and the Ministère de la Santé et des Services sociaux du Québec.

-Once registered, anyone interested in taking part in a project conducted with PULSAR may do so.
+Anyone interested in taking part in a project carried out with PULSAR may do so.
 Participation is on a free and voluntary basis.
 However, participants are selected for each research project according to criteria established by the project team.

 But before you begin, it’s important to be informed.
 The project team will ensure you have all the information you need to make an informed decision when you agree to participate in a project.